-- Revenue gains – with a 3D rendered image, your client will be able to justify the market value of his property quite easily.
+- Revenue gains: with a 3D rendered image, your client will be able to justify the market value of his property quite easily.
 Without images—relying only on architectural plans and words—the overall market value of his property could drop by several %.

-- Emotional contribution – it’s a completely subjective factor and will vary from one person to another.
+- Emotional contribution: it’s a completely subjective factor and will vary from one person to another.

 Let’s take a look at another means of calculating a 3D image’s cost of production.
 To produce an output, you need to allocate enough time for it.
 Therefore, the first logical step is to multiply the hours you spent on an hourly rate.
 The result will give us the final budget for a 3D image.

-Now there are several ifs which are as follows:
+Now there are several “ifs”, which are as follows:

-- The location of the freelancer/3D studio
+- The location of the freelancer/3D studio.

-However, don’t complain if you end up paying twice the original price because your chosen artist took 3 times longer to finish your project and wasn’t able to deliver you the quality you expect.
-These are just some of the possibilities when going for the cheapest artist, and there’s actually more to that.
+However, don’t complain if you end up paying twice the original price because your chosen artist took 3 times longer to finish your project and wasn’t able to deliver you the quality you expected.
+These are just some of the possibilities when going for the cheapest 3D artist, and there’s actually more to that.

 By the way, according to statistics, those who go for the cheapest option are the least satisfied compared to clients who invested in a more premium service.